SoftEtherVPN/SoftEtherVPN/.github/PULL_REQUEST_TEMPLATE.md

 -

-PRELIMINARY DECLARATION FOR FUTURE CHANGE TO NON-GPL LICENSES
+PRELIMINARY DECLARATION FOR FUTURE SWITCH TO A NON-GPL LICENSE

 I hereby agree in advance that my codes will be licensed automatically under the Apache License or similar BSD/MIT-like open source licenses in the case if the SoftEther VPN Project will adopt to such a non-GPL license in future.